 4 Smoking outside of the areas must be strictly enforced.

-Many cast members don’t enforce this rule because they don’t want a confrontation with the guest when they tell them they have to walk to the other side of the park.
+Many cast members don’t enforce this rule because they don’t want a confrontation with the guest when they tell them they have to leave the park.
 If they were a little more convenient it might be easier to approach them.

 So there you have it, my view on the smoking at Disney debate.
 I’m sure many of you will disagree – but some will see my point.
 It’s a very passionate debate and I’m anxious to hear your comments!